nhi-ngo/christmas-countdown/README.md

 ## User Stories

 - The site behaves responsively across all screen sizes.
-- Users can click on Christmas Quiz button to start the quiz.
+- The Christmas Quiz button let users toggle between hiding and showing the quiz.
-- Users can also retake the quiz by clicking PLAY AGAIN button.
+- The Play Again button let users retake the quiz.

 ## Tech Used